-- Mobile app for installers and service technicians that allows you to register, configure and troubleshoot heating systems. - The mobile app can be downloaded for iOS and Android devices using the QR codes below.
+- Mobile app for installers and service technicians that allows you to register, configure and troubleshoot heating systems. - Use the QR codes below to download the mobile app for iOS and Android devices.
 Registration to the Stand By Me platform is required to access the app.

+App Store

-App Store Google Play
+Google Play